-the clarity, For sake of it's probably be easier looking imgoing to at an plemented Take look the NamelistsCalculation example. а at located in aiida.orm.calculation.job.quantumespresso.namelists.
+For the sake of clarity. iťs probably going be easier looking imto at an plemented example. at Take a look the NamelistsCalculation located in aiida.orm.calculation.job.quantumespresso.namelists.

 How does the method \prepare\for\submission work in practice?